Catholic Connect

 Economic Outlook: Navigating Change with Confidence and Purpose

-Catholic organisations across education, health, aged care, social services and ministry, continue to face growing economic pressure, uncertainty and operational complexity.
-Rising operating costs, workforce challenges, changing funding environments and broader global instability are requiring leaders to make considered decisions that support both organisational sustainability and mission.
+Catholic organisations across education, health, aged care, social services and ministry are facing growing economic pressure and operational complexity.
+Rising costs, workforce challenges, shifting funding environments and global instability are demanding more from leaders, requiring decisions that balance organisational sustainability with mission and values.

-In response to conversations emerging across the sector, this Catholic Connect workshop will provide a forward-looking economic discussion, exploring the trends shaping the broader economic landscape and what they may mean for Catholic organisations and the communities we serve.
+In response to conversations emerging across the sector, this Catholic Connect workshop will offer a forward-looking economic discussion, exploring the trends shaping the broader landscape and what they mean for Catholic organisations and the communities we serve.

-The workshop will feature a keynote economic overview from Ivan Colhoun, followed by an expert panel discussion exploring leadership, financial stewardship, workforce pressures, sustainability and the opportunities that can emerge during uncertain economic conditions.
+The workshop will feature a keynote economic overview from Ivan Colhoun, followed by a panel discussion exploring leadership, financial stewardship, workforce pressures, sustainability, and the opportunities that can emerge even in uncertain times.
+Panellists include Martin Teulan (Executive Director, AMPJP), Virginia Bourke (Mercy Health), Professor Elizabeth Labone (Chief Executive Officer, VCEA) and John McClusky (Chief Executive Officer, CDF).

 Key Discussion Areas: